learn-co-curriculum/dsc-linear-transformations/README.md

 ## Additional research

-scikit-learn provides automatic tools to scale features, see, among others, `MinMaxScaler`, `StandardScaler`, and `Normalizer`.
+Scikit-learn provides automatic tools to scale features, see, among others, `MinMaxScaler`, `StandardScaler`, and `Normalizer`.
 Have a look at these built-in functions and some code examples here: http://scikit-learn.org/stable/modules/classes.html#module-sklearn.preprocessing!

 To learn more about feature scaling in general, you can have a look at this blogpost: https://sebastianraschka.com/Articles/2014_about_feature_scaling.html (up until "bottom-up approaches").

 ## Summary
-In this lesson, you learned about why feature scaling is important, and *how* to transform your features.
+In this lesson, you learned about why feature scaling is important, and *how* to use it to transform your features.